threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/packages.md

  port = 8552
  ```

- Other servers locations can also be defined, for example using codeserver
+ Other servers locations could also be defined, for example using codeserver
  ```
  [[servers.locations]]
  type = "proxy"